Scatec Solar grid-connects South Africa’s first renewable IPP project

 The capital investment for the project is financed through South Africa’s largest commercial bank, Standard Bank.
 The consortium providing the equity finance consists of Scatec Solar as the largest owner, Norfund, Simacel, Stanlib/Standard Bank, and Old Mutual Life Assurance Company.

-The local value creation of the two projects will be substantial.
-The construction of the plant will provide significant local job opportunities in addition to utilizing local content to stimulate the nascent South African renewable industry.
-This is emphasized by numbers provided through the Kalkbult project where Scatec Solar and sub-contractors have recruited and trained more than 500 employees at different levels ranging from technical skills to finance and project management.
-In peak periods, more than 400 employees - the majority from the local community - are working at the construction site.
-16 % of the employees are women who participate in all activities from management and administration to construction activities.
+The local value creation of the project has been substantial.
+The construction of the plant provided significant local job opportunities in addition to utilizing local content to stimulate the nascent South African renewable industry.
+In total, Scatec Solar and sub-contractors recruited and trained more than 500 employees, mainly from the local community, at different levels ranging from technical skills to finance and project management.
+16 % of the employees were women who participated at all levels from management and administration to construction activities.

-A certain part of the revenue from the parks as well as the project dividends will be earmarked Socio Economic Development initiatives in the area around the project site.
-The primary focus will be on skills development, educational and health initiatives.
+A certain part of the revenue from the park as well as a certain portion of the dividends in the years to come has been earmarked Socio Economic Development initiatives in the area around the project site.

 Mr. Sven Rost, VP Communications, tel: +47 932 53 196 firstname.lastname@example.org